-- Reflect on your learning and the difference it makes to the people you are supporting and caring for.
+- Reflect on your learning and the difference it makes to the well-being of the people you are supporting and caring for.

 These resources are completely free, accessible anywhere, anytime, any device.

 Who can use the Learning Zone?

 The Learning Zone is developed to support Social Care Council registrants but can also be used by other health, social care and early years professionals and students undertaking learning and development or qualifications to become social care workers or social workers and families and carers.

 The aim of the Learning Zone is to: